Skip to content

 Answer

-Exercise 3: load the Python module
+Exercise 3: start the Python interpreter

 Answer

-Exercise 4: write a 'Hello world' program
+Exercise 4: run a 'Hello world' program

 Answer

-to run your 'Hello world' program
+Congratulations, you've just run a 'Hello world' program 👍